 When Fall approaches, cut the remaining foliage off at ground level to prepare the plant for Winter weather.

-Plant your lilies next to other beautiful flowers that need well-drained soil, like peonies, ferns, and other full sun perennials.
+Plant your lilies next to other beautiful flowers that need well-drained soil, like peonies, lily of the nile (shown below), or other full sun perennials.

-Lilies complement so many different types of flowers and can provide a striking contrast to plants like the hosta (shown below) because of their beautiful, showy qualities.
+Lilies complement so many different types of flowers and can provide a striking contrast to plants like the hosta because of their beautiful, showy qualities.

 As far as which diseases plague this flower, you’ll want to be wary of the Lily Leaf Beetle, which loves to feed on lilies.
 They can appear on your foliage and flowers from March to June, particularly in the Northeast area of the United States.